 Jon N. “Blue” Loupe joined Taylor Porter in 2006.
 Mr. Loupe is engaged primarily in commercial transactions, and his experience includes organizing business entities, negotiating and drafting asset purchase agreements, stock sale agreements, commercial leases, loan and security documents, master service agreements, conducting title examinations, and assisting in loan workouts.

-Mr. Loupe is ranked by his peers among the 2017 Louisiana Rising Stars in Business/Corporate Law.
+Mr. Loupe has been ranked by his peers for two consecutive years among the 2017 and 2018 Louisiana Rising Stars in Business/Corporate Law.

 Mr. Loupe graduated, with distinction, from the Kenan-Flagler Business School at the University of North Carolina at Chapel Hill with a Bachelor of Science in Business Administration in 2002.
 Mr. Loupe received his Juris Doctorate, magna cum laude, from the University of Alabama School of Law in 2005.
 While in law school, he served as a Senior Editor for the Alabama Law Review.
 Prior to joining Taylor Porter, Mr. Loupe was a law clerk for The Honorable Kay Bates, Judge for the 19th Judicial District Court of Louisiana.
 Mr. Loupe is admitted to practice in both Louisiana and North Carolina.
 He is a member of the Baton Rouge Bar Association and the Defense Research Institute.

 In the community, Mr. Loupe is a member of the board and serves as Treasurer of the Baton Rouge Symphony Orchestra.